somedatapacket/docs.humio.com/content/guides/triggering-shell-scripts-from-webhooks.md

 title: "Configuring Webhooks to Trigger Shell Scripts"
 ---

 Alerts are actionable and one way to service them is by triggering a script on a particular host.
 For example, while exploring your logs and metrics using Humio you might notice that occasionally a message arrives informing you that a system's root partition is filling up.
 You decide to make this into an alert and notify everyone via Slack so that someone can ssh into that system and run `sudo apt-get -y autoremove` (assuming you're on a Debian-based system).
-But then you realize that the cleanup required could be automated, you could write a script that fixes this issue without human intervention and one fewer notification in Slack that might go unseen for too long.
-Great idea, but how can Humio trigger a cleanup script living on some other host?
+But then you realize that the cleanup required could be automated, you could write a script that fixes this issue without human intervention.
+Great idea, but how can Humio execute a shell script or other executable that resides on some other host?
 Here is where webhooks can bridge the gap.
-This guide will show you how to setup and run a program that will listen for these alerts by providing "hooks" that are really just RESTful HTTP GET or POST calls, which is where the name comes from, "web" + "hooks".
-These simple web services or "hooks" then execute the scripts on the system they are running on.
-In this way you can use Humio to automate and resolve all sorts of issues without anyone needing to get a human involved in the process.
+This guide will show you how to setup and run a program that will listen for these alerts by providing "hooks" that are really just RESTful HTTP GET or POST calls.
+These simple web services listen for requests and execute scripts on the target system.
+In this way you can use Humio to automate and resolve all sorts of issues without anyone needing a human involved in the process.
 And don't forget to write more log messages from these scripts and feed those back into Humio as well, just so you can be sure everything is working as intended.

 Here is an outline of the steps required to enable this process.
 We assume for the sake of simplicity that you have the following: